OpenSourceEconomics/respy/doc/source/docker.rst

     $ docker run -it respy

+.. warning:: On Linux systems you will need sudo permissions for `docker run`

 to enter the container and open a bash terminal.
 Then, switch to the correct environment with

 .. code-block:: bash

     $ conda activate respy.

+After entering the container you are in the home directory of a Linux system that contains the standard files and the `respy` folder.

 If you want to exit the container, hit ``Ctrl + d`` or type